 - General Enrollment Period

-- The general enrollment period is for if you miss your initial enrollment period.
-It lasts from the beginning of Jan. to March each year.
+- The general enrollment period is used if you miss your initial enrollment period.
+It lasts from the beginning of January through March each year.

 - Open Enrollment Period

 - During open enrollment, you can switch your plan from Original Medicare to Medicare Advantage or add a Part D plan, among other things.
 It lasts from Oct.
 15 to Dec.
 7.